 Brakes and chain

-The gap is more significant between two e-bikes when we discuss the brakes.
+The gap is more significant between the two e-bikes when we discuss the brakes.
 Vanmoof Electrified S2 opted for mechanical disc brakes last year but now.
 With the S3/X3 version, the choice is with hydraulic disc brakes, just like Cowboy 3.
 However, they are still not as effective as Cowboy’s brakes.

 The last notable difference is the chain.
 While Vanmoof S3/X3 still uses a classic chain, Cowboy 3 opted for a belt.
 A belt has two advantages over a chain.
 Firstly, your fingers do not get dirty, and secondly, you won’t have to worry about maintenance as much.